 Going on a first date is often considered the best way to know if you're compatible with someone new.
-Unfortunately, expecting to walk away from the first meeting with an accurate idea of who someone is, isn't always realistic.
+Unfortunately, expecting to walk away from the first meeting with an accurate idea of who someone is isn't always realistic.
 That's not to say that first impressions aren't telling or that you should ignore a gut feeling.
-However, the truth of the matter is that the pressure and jitters of meeting someone new can make knowing if you’re compatible on the first date tricky.
+However, the pressure and jitters of meeting someone new can make knowing if you’re compatible on the first date tricky.
 According to Dr. Joshua Klapow, Ph.D., clinical psychologist and host of The Kurre and Klapow Show, judging compatibility from one date isn't the most effective approach to dating.

-According to Dr. Klapow, grooming habits and social behaviors can also be an indicator of whether or not you'll be compatible.
+According to Dr. Klapow, similarities in grooming habits and social behaviors can also be an indicator of whether or not you'll be compatible.
 "Are you both polite?" poses Dr. Klapow.
 "Do they care about their appearance the way you do?
 The more you're alike in grooming and social behaviors, the greater the chance of compatibility."
 Conversational chemistry is another promising sign that you could be a good match.
-"What do they gravitate towards in conversation naturally?" asks Dr. Klapow.
+"What do they gravitate toward in conversation naturally?" asks Dr. Klapow.
 "Are they talking about the social activities that you like?
-What's their preferences in people and lifestyle?
-If it lines up with you, that’s good news."
+What are their preferences in people and lifestyle?
+If they line up with yours, that’s good news."

-Ultimately, in the dating sphere, going on mediocre first dates is part of the process.
+Ultimately, when it comes to dating, going on mediocre first dates is often part of the process.
 That's why, if it's clear that you never want to see someone again, then you should stay true to your instincts.
-That said, if you're on the fence about someone because things between you didn't click right away, Dr. Klapow emphasizes the importance of reserving judgment.
-Once you've gone on a few dates and had the opportunity to relax, you'll have a better idea if you're truly compatible.
+But if you're on the fence about someone because you didn't click right away, Dr. Klapow emphasizes the importance of reserving judgment.
+Once you've gone on a few dates and had the opportunity to relax, you'll have a better idea about whether or not you're truly compatible.
 If at that point it's clear that you're not a good match, you can go your separate ways confident that you didn't back out prematurely.